xmatters/xm-labs-prometheus/README.md

 ## xMatters set up
 1. Login to the xMatters UI and navigate to the Workflows page.
 2. Click the Import Workflow and select the [Prometheus.zip](Prometheus.zip) file.
+3. Update the Alert Manager Endpoint to the address of your alertmanager, `example.com:9093/api/v2/`

 ## Prometheus set up